 i.
 Provides substantial and viable publicly accessible open space or other amenity at the street level that supports and reinforces pedestrian activity and interest.
 Such amenities may include without limitation plazas, outdoor eating spaces and cafes, or wider sidewalk circulation areas in locations of substantial pedestrian congestion;

-Staff comments: As mentioned in (a) iii above, the change in level and proposed use of walls and landscaping in sunken areas is raises concerns under CPTED guidelines and does not take advantage of the potential of this south facing area for a more open and permeable space that may include site lighting and a seating wall or two (eg stepped), and avoid blocking the windows or surveillance of the area with landscaping.
+Staff comments: As mentioned in (a) iii above, the change in grade and proposed use of walls and landscaping in sunken areas raises concerns under CPTED guidelines.
+The proposed design of the open space at the corner of Fore and India Streets does not take advantage of the potential of this south facing area to create a more open and permeable space that may include site lighting and a seating wall or two (eg stepped), and avoid blocking the windows or surveillance of the area with landscaping.
 Staff suggest that principles outlined in the [New York City guide to Designing public spaces on private land] to create a mini plaza would be more suitable for this area where there is a large setback and high pedestrian traffic.
 Re-design might also include the nearby pedestrian access to the parking garage to ensure it meets the NYC and CPTED principles.
+We are not clear about the resolution of the site plan as the plaza area turns the corner from Fore up India adjacent to the building.
+Some drawings suggest that there is an at-grade walkway and floor to ceiling windows on the first bay of the India Street façade, but this is not clearly depicted on the site plan.
+Either we are missing something, or the plans are not fully resolved.
+We would like to work with you to better understand elaborate upon the spatial and design proposal.
+With some focused attention, we believe a better and more successful plaza, that could serve to improve the viability of the adjacent commercial space¸ is possible here.

 The standard also includes: